-ALBA School will employ two vehicles in the decision making process: the School Governing Board,-otherwise called the Governance Council throughout this document, and Teacher Cooperative.
+ALBA School will employ a collaborative two vehicles in the decision making process: the School Governing Board, otherwise called the Governance Council throughout this document, and the administration who meets with the Teacher Cooperative.
 The School Governing Board will generate school policies, establish and manage school goals, build a positive school environment for the well-being of the students and any educational and building related services.
-The Teacher Cooperative will oversee the day-to-day operations of ALBA School.
+The Teacher CooperativeAdministrative team will oversee the day-to-day operations of ALBA School.

-The nine member Governing Board consists of parents and community members.
+The nine member-Governing Board consists of parents and community members.
 Members serve terms as outlined in bylaws.
-This Board shall meet monthly.
-The Governance Council Governing Board is the policy-making body and determines the course of ALBA School by consensus.
-Board- members serve on a volunteer basis.
-The Council Governing Board reviews and assesses school performance with respect to student achievement, parental involvement, building improvements and disciplinary procedures.
+This Board shall meet monthly_at minimum six times per year.
+The Governance Council_Governing-Board is the policy-making body and determines the course of ALBA School by consensus.
+Board-members serve on a volunteer basis.
+The Council-Governing Board reviews and assesses school performance with respect to student achievement, parental involvement, building improvements and disciplinary procedures.